stormpath/express-stormpath/docs/configuration.rst

 | /verify      | Verify a new account, from a email verification link.       | :ref:`email_verification` |
 +--------------+-------------------------------------------------------------+---------------------------+

-Each featue has it's own options, please refer to the documentation of each feature.
+Each featue has its own options, please refer to the documentation of each feature.
 If you want to disable specific features, continue to the next section.

 Disabling Features